ngzhenghui94/eventPhotos/README.md

 In your Vercel project settings (or during deployment), add all the necessary environment variables.
 Make sure to update the values for the production environment, including:

-1. `BASE_URL`: Set this to your production domain.
+1. `BASE_URL`: Set this to your production domain, e.g. `https://events.danielninetyfour.com`.
 2. `STRIPE_SECRET_KEY`: Use your Stripe secret key for the production environment.
 3. `STRIPE_WEBHOOK_SECRET`: Use the webhook secret from the production webhook you created in step 1.
 4. `POSTGRES_URL`: Set this to your production database URL.